dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

     this field is required to uniquely identify workflows in the repository.
     **Each workflow listed must have a unique (or no) name.** subclass
     The descriptor language used for the workflow.
-Supported values include CWL, WDL, NFL (Nextflow), and GXFORMAT2 (Galaxy). primaryDescriptorPath
+Supported values include CWL, WDL, NFL (Nextflow), and GXFORMAT2 (Galaxy).
+This cannot be changed once the workflow is registered. primaryDescriptorPath
     The absolute path to the primary descriptor file in the Git repository. testParameterFiles (optional)